Sign up now for a

 Annin asked, “What is the nature of the monster?”

+Gonta bent down to pick up a tiny shell.
 “That’s true.
 She rises out of the lake and scares us away.
 She can raise a chilling fog.
-We can only fish from the shore.”
+We only fish from shore now.”

-Gonta turned to look with disbelief at the foolish man who was willing to risk his life for his village.
+Mouth agape, Gonta turned to stare.
 “Don’t do it.
 No one can predict what she’ll do.
 It’s better if you just go back to where you came from.”

 Annin smiled.
 “I’m a storyteller.
 I make my living entertaining people with tales of adventure.
 I need something new.
 I have a plan in case I fail.”

 Gonta bowed deeply.
 “I’ll take you to the village.
+I cannot take the responsibility alone.
 You can tell your plan to the elders.”

 That evening Annin laid out his plan to the council.
 Without much argument, yet with much discussion, it was accepted.

-The next morning as the sun rose, mist began to swirl above the lake.
-Annin spiked the sand with his cane, and clambered into the boat.
+As the next morning sun rose, mist began to swirl above the lake.
+With a small group of villagers, Gonta waited next to a boat on the sand.
 Tethered to it was another boat that Gonta would return to shore in.
 When Annin wanted to return, he would yank on the tether, and his boat would be pulled to shore.
-Annin sat down in the middle of the boat.
-He raised his hand and waved forward.
+Sitting in the middle of the boat, Annin raised his hand and waved forward.

-Gonta stood at the stern.
-Moving the single oar back and forth through the gray water, he never looked to shore at his neighbors praying for their safe return, only straight ahead into the mist.
-He wanted to believe they were gliding among clouds, safe from she who hated them.
-Yet, he shivered, for he couldn’t block out the splash of water on the boat’s prow.
+Standing at the stern, Gonta moved the single oar back and forth through the gray water.
+He never looked to shore, at his neighbors praying for their safe return, only straight ahead into the mist.
+He wanted to believe they were gliding among clouds safe from she who hated them.
+Yet, he couldn’t block out the splash of water on the boat’s prow.

-Gonta got into his brother’s boat.
+His brother’s boat came alongside.
+As Gonta climbed into the boat, he tried to be cheerful.
 “I’m be waiting for your signal.
 See you in a while.”
 He kept his eyes on Annin until he vanished in the mist.

 Annin calmed his breathing.
 He focused to catch any sound beside the gentle lapping of the lake, yet he couldn’t ignore the clammy clutch of the mist; it permeated the folds of his kimono, chilling his skin till he felt the bumps form.
 A gust rushed from behind, blowing up over his back and scalp.
+There was the stench of rotting flesh.
 He heard a disturbance in the water.
-Ripples rocked his boat, then the sound of water dropping on the stern of the boat.
-He could tell the drops were large by the way they slapped the wooden bottom; approaching, they thumped in harmony to the pounding of his heart.
+Ripples rocked his boat, then the sound of water dropping and slapping the wooden bottom of the stern; approaching, they thumped to the pounding of his heart.

 A voice hissed, “Who are you and what are you doing here?”